pulumi/docs/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-docker-images/index.md

 ---
+title_tag: Creating Docker Images | Learn Pulumi
 title: "Creating Docker Images"
 layout: topic
 date: 2021-09-07T14:06:50-05:00
 draft: false
 description: Use Pulumi and the Docker provider to build Docker images locally.
-meta_desc: Use Pulumi and the Docker provider to build Docker images locally.
+meta_desc: Learn how to use Pulumi and the Docker provider to create Docker images locally in this tutorial.
 index: 1
 estimated_time: 10
 meta_image: meta.png